 Panel with Dolores Hayden, Jose Gonzalez, Frederick Knowles, and Leslie McGrath, “Hometown Muse: Writers on Place ” 2:30 to 3:20 pm, part of the first annual Connecticut Literary Festival., Real Art Ways, 56 Arbor St., Hartford, CT 06106.

-Group reading for the new anthology, Guilford Free Library, 67 Park St. Guilford CT 06437.
+Group reading for the Twentieth Anniversary anthology, Guilford Free Library, 67 Park St. Guilford CT 06437.

 Reading with Dolores Hayden, Tina Schumann, Helene Cardona, Marcelo Hernandez Castillo sponsored by Red Hen Press at the Annenberg Beach House, 415 Pacific Coast Highway, Santa Monica, CA 90402.